 Shares of our common stock registered for resale under this prospectus constitute 48.2% of our issued and outstanding common shares as of March 31, 2001.
-However, we may not sell more than 3,922,606 shares of common stock, or 19.9% of our issued and outstanding common stock as of May 10, 2001, minus the shares underlying the warrants, unless and until we receive the approval of our stockholders as required pursuant to Nasdaq's issuer designation requirements.
+However, the common stock purchase agreement provides that we may not sell more than 4,272,606 shares of common stock, or 19.9% of our issued and outstanding common stock as of May 10, 2001, the date of the common stock purchase agreement, unless and until we receive the approval of our stockholders as required pursuant to Nasdaq's issuer designation requirements.
 The number of shares we are registering is based in part on our good faith estimate of the maximum number of shares we may issue to Sativum under the common stock purchase agreement.
 We are under no obligation to issue any shares to Sativum under the common stock purchase agreement.
 Accordingly, the number of shares we are registering for issuance under the common stock purchase agreement may be higher than the number we actually issue under the common stock purchase agreement.